-This technical memo addresses some of the comments and questions that arose from Tetra Tech's Issued-for-Review (3rd Draft) Report, Downtown Juneau Landslide and Avalanche Assessment, dated May 28, 2021, and the Landslide and Avalanche Hazard Public Meeting that took place on July 21, 2021.
+This technical memo addresses some of the comments and questions that arose from Tetra Tech Canada Inc.'s (Tetra Tech) Issued-for-Review (3rd Draft) Report, Downtown Juneau Landslide and Avalanche Assessment, dated May 28, 2021 (Tetra Tech 2021), and the Landslide and Avalanche Hazard Public Meeting that took place on July 21, 2021.

 The City and Borough of Juneau (CBJ) has requested a response for each of three key points, as described in CBJ's email dated July 27, 2021.
-Two of these items were addressed in Technical Memos #1 and #2.
+Two of these items were addressed in Technical Memos #1 and #2, which have since been updated (in Appendix C of the main report; Tetra Tech 2022a, 2022b).
 This Technical Memo #3 responds to commentary and requests for additional information about hazards surrounding the Starr Hill subdivision.
+It includes the information provided in the Issued-for-Review memo dated September 16, 2021, as well as the supplementary information for Question #5 provided by email on September 17, 2021, as well as some additional mapping information compiled since April 1, 2022.
+A few additional remarks have also been provided for Question #14.